-Student accomplishments and coming events will be highlighted in a school newsletter which families will receive on a regular basis.
-Other materials, notices, and bulletins which list important dates and events will be sent home to families.
+Student accomplishments and coming events will be highlighted in school emails which families will receive on a regular basis.
+Other materials, notices, and bulletins which list important dates and events will be sent home to families via email.
 A student can be interviewed, photographed or have his/her picture displayed in the news media, School publications or on the Internet, based on the parent's selection on the registration page.